DinoChiesa/Apigee-Unified-Auth-Sharedflow-Example/README.md

 To have a closer look at what's happening, you can turn on a debug session, to watch the execution of the sharedflow.
-You can also use the Apigee UI to modify the value of the `required-auth-variant` custom attribute, and observe the effects.
+You can also use the Apigee UI to modify the value of the `required-auth-variant` custom attribute on the API Products, and observe the effects.
 Remember that Apigee can cache the data for an App and an API Product, so changes you make via the UI may not be immediately effective in the runtime.

 And you can also try the edge cases, like passing neither a token nor a key, or passing both.

 ### Cleanup